josephantebi/currency-exchange-calculator-bot/README.md

-# Currency converter bot
+# Currency Exchange Calculator Bot
 # 🤖 💵 💶 💷 🤖

 ## About
-Currency converter calculator that simple to use, updated on a daily basis, free and without advertising
+Currency exchange calculator that simple to use, updated on a daily basis, free and without ads

 📱 LINK TO THE BOT: https://t.me/CurrencyExchangeCalculatorBot